ankane/dbx/README.md

 options(dbx_verbose=logQuery)
 ```

+## Dates & Times

+There are a few limitations with date and time columns to be aware of:

+- With RMySQL, date and time columns are returned as character vectors.
+For this reason, we recommend RMariaDB instead.
+- With SQLite, there is [no native support](https://www.sqlite.org/datatype3.html) for date or time columns.

 ## Database Credentials

 Environment variables are a convenient way to store database credentials.
 This keeps them outside your source control.
 It’s also how platforms like [Heroku](https://www.heroku.com) store them.